socialvibe/truex-ctv-google-ima-csai-ref-app/README.md

 * `videoAdDuration`: the length of the ad fallback video contained in the main video
 * `vastUrl`: the VAST config url used to query the true[X] interactive ad description

-In order to start playing a video, video stream objects are given to the `startVideo` method of the app's `VideoController` instance (from `video-controller.js`).
+In order to start playing a video, video stream objects are given to the `startVideo` method of the app's `SimpleVideoController` instance (from `simple-video-controller.js`).
 In the `setAdPlaylist` method, the vmap array is used to create an array of `AdBreak` instances, stored in the video controller's `adPlaylist` field.

 When video playback encounters the ad break's start time offset in `onVideoTimeUpdate`, a new `InteractiveAd` instance (from `interactive-ad.js`) is created with the ad break description.
 Upon calling the interactive ad's `start` method, a `TruexAdRenderer` instance (i.e. `tar`) is created to render and overlay the choice card and ultimately the engagement ad over top of the playback page.
 If the user skips the interaction, the ad fallback video is played instead, or else the main video is cancelled entirely if the user backs out of the ad completely.